ATI-Wuhan/WhatieSDK_iOS/README.md

 }
 ```

-#### 9.4.3 Update Stream Light Luminance
+#### 9.4.3 Update Smooth/Stream Light Brightness
-You can update luminance for a specific stream light by the following method:
+You can update the brightness for a specific smooth/stream light by the following method:

 ```objc
 -(void)updateStreamLightBrightness{